WWUZeroTrust/Zero_Trust_Project/README.md

 10. Move the files on the Client from /tmp into /etc/osquery/ on the Client with the following command:
     $ sudo mv /tmp/osqueryfiles/* /etc/osquery/

-11. Run OSqueryd on the Client with the following command:
+11. Run osqueryd on the Client with the following command:
     $ sudo osqueryd –flagfile=/etc/osquery/osquery.flags

 ### OPA and Swissknife Handler